-Moreover, as an introductory benefit, if you add a supplementary card to your BMO eclipse Visa Infinite Privilege account, you’ll receive a 10% boost to the earning rates, which is the first credit card feature of its kind in Canada.
+Moreover, as an introductory benefit, if you add a supplementary card to your BMO eclipse Visa Infinite account, you’ll receive a 10% boost to the earning rates, which is the first credit card feature of its kind in Canada.
 As a result, you’ll enjoy the following elevated earning rates:

 5.5 BMO Rewards points per dollar spent on dining, groceries, gas, transit,